sam-karis/Data-Analysis/README.md

 # Data-Analysis
-R and  python small projects by example
+Small projects explaining data analysis concepts in R and python by example